Everything to Know About Chimney Inspection Cost

 While most aspects of a chimney inspection are best completed by a professional, there are a few things homeowners can do to save money throughout the process.

-- Keep up with annual chimney inspections, so necessary repairs do not worsen over time and end up costing more.
+- Don’t neglect maintenance.
+Keep up with annual chimney inspections, so necessary repairs do not worsen over time and end up costing more.

-- Clean up the visible soot around the firebox as part of a regular cleaning routine.
+- Keep to a cleaning routine.
+Clean up the visible soot around the firebox anytime there is buildup.

-- Hire the chimney inspector far in advance.
+- Schedule in advance.
 Waiting to schedule the service until just before the fireplace will be used may result in additional fees.

 Questions to Ask About Chimney Inspection

 Before hiring a chimney expert to inspect or clean a chimney, homeowners will want to fully vet the company and completely understand what is included in the process.
-Asking the inspector the following questions is a good place to start.
+Asking the inspector a few important questions is a good place to start.